davidlaprade/davidlaprade.github.io/_posts/2017-1-20-my-fish-oil-experiment.md

 2:1, the ratio that seems universally agreed upon to be ideal.
 (Though, I've been unable to track down any study which justifies this ratio.
-I created a [question](http://health.stackexchange.com/questions/11154/why-is-21-ratio-of-epadha-recommended) in the health stack exchange to try to see if anyone else knows of one.)
+I created a [question](http://health.stackexchange.com/questions/11154/why-is-21-ratio-of-epadha-recommended) in the health stack exchange to try to see if anyone else knows.)

 Moreover, this dose kept my intake of Mercury, PCB, and other harmful compounds to a minimum.
 To quote from the [independent testing